 Because ACE inhibitors can pass through breast milk, mothers should either not breastfeed while taking them or find another medication alternative.

 Alternatives to ACE Inhibitors

 There are natural ACE inhibitors you can add to your diet, such as pomegranate juice, flaxseed, beet-apple juice, vegetable juice, prunes, dark chocolate, hibiscus tea and blueberries.
+Pomegranates are also high in antioxidants which can improve and strengthen the arteries, and prevent blood from clotting.
 Foods high in flavonoids, such as grapes, berries, citrus fruit, beans, onions, broccoli, kale and Brussels sprouts, as well as foods containing vitamin E, like nuts, sunflower seeds and avocados, are also good for your heart and blood vessels.
 Keep in mind that foods are not as effective as medication for acute cases of high blood pressure, though they are certainly useful in helping to prevent hypertension in the first place.

 The DASH (Dietary Approaches to Stop Hypertension) diet is another alternative to combat high blood pressure by committing to a lifetime of eating a healthy, balanced diet that’s low in sodium and rich in nutrients.
 This diet can also help you lose weight and prevent osteoporosis, heart disease, stroke, cancer and diabetes.
 If you’re already on an ACE inhibitor, implementing the DASH diet can supplement the medication’s effects, especially if you take a low dose.